eBay/bascomtask/README.md

 required to complete that call, then initiates execution such that any task's inputs are executed prior to it being started.
-Because of this lazy execution, it is not costly to create many tasks and only later determine which ones are needed; the framework will determine the minimal spanning set of tasks to actually execute, and then proceed in a dataflow-forward execution style, executing tasks once (and only when) all their inputs are available and completed.
+Because of this lazy execution, it is not costly to create many tasks and only later determine which ones are needed; the framework will determine the minimal spanning set of tasks to actually execute, and then proceed in a dataflow forward execution style, executing tasks once (and only when) all their inputs are available and completed.

 > Since the dependency analysis is determined from the method signatures themselves, it is not possible to mistakenly execute a task before its parameters are ready.
-Accessing the values of CompletablueFuture
+Accessing the values of CompletableFuture
 > input parameters will never block.

+# How Tasks Are Executed
 ## General Programming Model
 1) Task methods are activated (scheduled for execution) on demand by an explicit call to _activate_ (on Orchestrator or TaskWrapper), or implicitly by a call to _get()_ or other access operation on a CompletableFuture returned